vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-**Note:** `description` cannot be longer than 45 characters.
+**Please note:** `description` cannot be longer than 45 characters.

 ### Cancel a charge

-You can cancel charges that are in the `pending`, `due` or `reserved` state.
+You can cancel charges that are in the `PENDING`, `DUE` or `RESERVED` state.
 If you cancel a charge that is `PARTIALLY_CAPTURED`, the remaining funds on the charge will be released back to the customer.

-**Note:** If you cancel an agreement, there is no need to cancel the charges that belong to the agreement.
+**Please note:** If you cancel an agreement, there is no need to cancel the charges that belong to the agreement.
 This will be done automatically by Vipps.

 A charge can be cancelled with the [`DELETE:/agreements/{agreementId}/charges/{chargeId}`][cancel-charge-endpoint] endpoint.